Jasu Patel. Caricature: Austin Gerard Coutinho

 Patel began his career for Gujarat in 1943-44, taking three for 32 on his debut.
-He came into prominence with his five for 73 and four for 88 against Maharashtra and following that up with seven for 122 in the following innings.
-He became a regular fixture for Gujarat, and turning up for Western India against the touring MCC side, he took seven for 71 and attracted attention.
+He came into prominence with 5 for 73 and 4 for 88 against Maharashtra and 7 for 122 in the following innings.
+He became a regular fixture for Gujarat, and turning up for Western India against the touring MCC, he took 7 for 71 and attracted attention.

 However, his most stunning First-Class feat till the Kanpur Test came as a batsman in the Ranji Trophy final against Holkar.
-Chasing 546 for a win, the Holkar bowlers had restricted Gujarat to 167 for eight when Patel came out to join his captain Pheroze Cambhatta.
-The ninth-wicket stand of 63 was a prelude of what was to follow: Patel flayed the Holkar attack all over the park, reaching his fifty in 35 minutes and his hundred in 87 minutes.
+Chasing 546, Gujarat were restricted to 167 for 8 by Holkar when Patel came out to join his captain Pheroze Cambhatta.
+The ninth wicket stand of 63 was a prelude of what was to follow: Patel flayed the Holkar attack all over the park, reaching fifty in 35 minutes and hundred in 87 minutes.
 He added 136 for the last wicket with wicket-keeper Hasan Nakhuda of which the latter contributed only 15.
 Patel eventually finished with a career-best of 152, including 22 fours, scored out of a total of 189 during his stay at the wicket.